Article | Last updated: 16/03/2020 | Ministry of Culture and Equality

-The Ministry of Culture is responsible for matters relating to culture, equality and discrimination, the media (films, broadcasting, press and copyright), sport, gaming and lotteries and the voluntary sector.
+The Ministry of Culture and Equality is responsible for matters relating to culture, equality and discrimination, the media (films, broadcasting, press and copyright), sport, gaming and lotteries and the voluntary sector.

 The Minister of Culture and Equality is the head of the Ministry and its political leader.
-The Minister has two State Secretaries and one Political Adviser, both politically appointed.
+The Minister has one State Secretary and one Political Adviser, both politically appointed.
 The Secretary General is the top government official and the Ministry’s administrative leader.
 The five departments are headed by one Assistant Secretary General and four Directors General.

 The Ministry’s tasks fall into three main areas: